Call 877-558-2557

 How long does swamp cooler installation take?

-A straightforward replacement can often be completed in a day.
-New roof-mounted work, duct corrections, electrical or water-line repairs, or difficult access can take longer.
+Some straightforward same-location replacements fit into one working day.
+New roof-mounted work, duct corrections, electrical or water-line repairs, difficult access, or inspections can extend the job.

 Does hard water affect a new swamp cooler?